-THE SOUL TRANSMITTED THROUGH SEED: A HERETICAL WORK BY A 17th Century Homosexual
+THE SOUL TRANSMITTED THROUGH SEED: A HERETICAL WORK BY A 17TH CENTURY HOMOSEXUAL

-58. ROCCO, Antonio.
-Animae Rationalis Immortalitas simul, cum ipsius veraPropagatione ex Semine...
+55. ROCCO, Antonio.
+Animae Rationalis Immortalitas simul, cum ipsius vera Propagatione ex Semine...
 Frankfurt: "Philipp Hertz", 1644.
 4to.
-(6), 221 pp,(1).
-Contemporary vellum.\$4,000
+(6), 221 pp, (1).
+Contemporary vellum. \$4,000

-Very rare sole edition of this 'atheistic' treatise by an avowed opponent of Galileo, exploring the immortality - or rather the mortality - of the soul.
-Rocco was a professor of philosophy with decidedly libertine leanings (see the full description), and an adherent of what Giuseppe Spini called the "heretical Aristotelianism" of the Padua circle.
+Very rare sole edition of this treatise by a notorious opponent of Galileo, exploring the immortality - or rather the mortality - of the soul.
+In 1888 it was proven that Rocco had been the author of what has been called 'the first homosexual novel', L'Alcibiade fanciullo a scola (1651).
+This perhaps adds a new, sexual dimension to Rocco's constant focus in the present work on the transmission of the soul through seed.
 Like Huarte's Examen de Ingenios (The Examination of Mens' Wits) in the previous century, Rocco's work was objected to on the grounds that he admitted the possibility of a soul created through the seed of man rather than God alone, and that he also admitted the possibility of such a soul being mortal rather than immortal; in essence, like Huarte, entertaining a physiological basis for the anima or mind/spirit.
-However, unlike Huarte's book, which after correction went on to become a best-seller across multiple languages, Rocco's work was

-'unconditionally banned' at an Inquisitorial meeting on the 20th May 1645.
+However, unlike Huarte's book, which after correction went on to become a best-seller across multiple languages, Rocco's work was 'unconditionally banned' at an Inquisitorial meeting on the 20th May 1645.
 Today it is understandably scarce: we find no other copy in auction records in RBH, and OCLC shows just a handful of copies worldwide, none in the US.